n2geoff/Doorway/readme.md

 # NOTES

-- DENY by default, if it doesn't exist, you dont have access
+- DENY by default, if it doesn't exist OR not enabled, you don't have access
-- Tokens: resource, action are ALWAYS evaluated as lowercase
+- Tokens: resource & action are ALWAYS evaluated as lowercase (case-insensitive)

 # TODO